BraveNewWorldDev/parched/README.md

 `string[] methodNames` | Flat list of plugin method names `stream stream` | The stream to be modified
 `bool? shouldProcessAssets` | To asset or not
+`bool? shouldProcessUnderscores` | Process files / folders that start with an underscore

 ### Parched.createPluginMethodTask(options)